 The two things we take into consideration with sizing are:

 1. How the equipment feels to the dog; and

-For #2, you will want to think about both the feel of the material in your hand and how easy it will be to manage your leash or long line while working with your dog.
-The feel of the material in the hand is very individual; some prefer a more substantial feel, and others like the thinnest, lightest material possible.
-You also want to think about the weight of the material and how that will impact leash and (particularly) long line management.
-As you go up in length, weight considerations increase.
-At 30 feet, a Large long line will be fairly heavy and may feel burdensome if you are doing a lot of line management.
-A thinner line will be less weight to manage, but could be more difficult to get a hold of or less "grippy" under certain conditions, and could be uncomfortable if you are working with a large dog who is pulling.
+For #2, you will want to think about both the feel of the material in your hand and how easy it will be to manage your long line while working with your dog.
+The feel of the material is very individual; some prefer a more substantial feel, while others like the thinnest, lightest material possible.
+You also want to think about the weight of the material.
+As you go up in length, the line will get heavier.
+At 30 feet, a Large long line will feel fairly heavy.
+A thinner line will be lighter, but could feel uncomfortable if you are working with a large dog who is pulling.